maybebyte/anthesis/why-self-host.md

 ## Benefits

-- Learning more about system administration and software stacks by building it yourself.
-There are few better teachers than hands-on experience.
-When I first started, I didn't even know what an A record was, but now I know much more about networking and cybersecurity.
+- **Learning more about system administration and software stacks** by building it yourself.
+Few teachers beat hands-on experience.
+When I first started, I didn't even know what an A record was (a Domain Name System, or DNS, record that maps a domain to an IP address).
+Now I know much more about networking and cybersecurity.
-- Control and choice.
-For instance, you can decide what operating system will be used.
-Often there are multiple choices of software available for particular use cases (web servers immediately come to mind), and the configuration details are all up to you as well.
+- **Control and choice.** For instance, you can decide what operating system to use.
+Often multiple software choices exist for particular use cases (web servers immediately come to mind), and you control all the configuration details.
-- Transparency.
-Software that can be self-hosted is usually open source software.
-Because you assembled the pieces, how everything fits together is more readily apparent.
-That means that if something goes wrong, at least there's some idea of where to start looking.
+- **Transparency.** Software that can be self-hosted typically uses open source code.
+Because you assembled the pieces, how everything fits together becomes more apparent.
+That means when something goes wrong, you have some idea of where to start looking.
-- Repairability.
-If something is broken, you can fix it yourself without waiting for someone else to get to it.
+- **Repairability.** When something breaks, you can fix it yourself without waiting for someone else to get to it.
-- Privacy.
-This is related to some of the other points, in that because you have control and transparency, it's possible to know how sensitive data is being processed and what parties it's being exposed to.
+- **Privacy.** This relates to the other points---because you have control and transparency, you can know how the system processes sensitive data and what parties gain access to it.

 ## Drawbacks

-- It takes time.
-Learning the necessary skills and setting everything up at the beginning takes patience, and the time investment doesn't end there.
-Regular system maintenance is a part of managing your own server.
-It involves making sure that everything is still functioning correctly and performing upgrades, among other things.
+- **Time investment.** Learning the necessary skills and setting everything up initially takes patience, and the time investment doesn't end there.
+Regular system maintenance is part of managing your own server.
+This involves making sure everything still functions correctly and performing upgrades, among other tasks.
-- Responsibility.
-You are responsible for everything that happens on your server.
-If it breaks, no one else is going to fix it.
-Sometimes this is a real inconvenience because things have a way of breaking at inopportune times, but this is the tradeoff for having more power and control.
+- **Full responsibility.** You bear responsibility for everything that happens on your server.
+If it breaks, no one else will fix it.
+Sometimes this creates real inconvenience because things tend to break at inopportune times.
+This is the tradeoff for having more power and control.
-- It usually costs money to self-host.
-Recurring costs for a virtual private server and domain name can really add up over time.
-But these may be less than the costs you would otherwise pay for cloud computing, so context matters here.
+- **Ongoing costs.** Self-hosting typically costs money.
+Recurring costs for a virtual private server and domain name can add up over time.
+But these may cost less than what you would otherwise pay for cloud computing, so context matters here.
-- Risk of creating an insecure environment.
-If you don't know what you're doing, it's entirely possible to create vulnerabilities without even realizing it.
-This is why it's important to take your time and acquire the knowledge needed to do things right.
-Starting small also helps (for example, there's not much risk in hosting a static website to start out with).
+- **Security risk.** If you don't know what you're doing, you can create vulnerabilities without even realizing it.
+This is why taking your time and acquiring the knowledge needed to do things right matters.
+Starting small also helps (for example, hosting a static website to start carries little risk).